nsimoneaux/curriculum/readme.md

 This repository was created to capture ideas related to Technological Skill Acquisition.

 The first modules were developed for an audience of adult learners in a classroom-lab setting.

 Additionally, the lessons are developed to be delivered by an "expert" technologist to "learning" technologists.

 All technologists are learning.
 In group settings, expertise may be divided among members.
 Leadership is shared.

 Much expertise is available by way of the Internet, when not found locally.

 The initial focus is "Digital Literacy".

 The ability to use the Internet unlocks potential for infinite subsequent learning.

 The acquisition and practice of technological skills should grow to encompass all technologies and environments.

 As knowledge, techniques, and understanding rapildy change -- so too should this repository.

 All feedback is welcomed and encouraged.

-Using the educational framework provided by [Bloom’s Taxonomy](https://en.wikipedia.org/wiki/Bloom%27s_taxonomy), each module aims to move the technologist toward mastery of the topic.
-Any modifications to methods or techniques are encouraged.
+This framework provided by [Bloom’s Taxonomy](https://en.wikipedia.org/wiki/Bloom%27s_taxonomy).

 The general flow of a given lesson is constructed with the following aims: